sleevi/cabforum-docs/docs/BR.md

 #### 7.1.2.7 OCSP Responder Certificate Profile

-If the Issuing CA does not directly sign OCSP responses, it MAY make use of an OCSP Authorized Responder.
+If the Issuing CA does not directly sign OCSP responses, it MAY make use of an OCSP Authorized Responder, as definied by [RFC 6960](https://tools.ietf.org/html/rfc6960#section-4.2.2.2).
 The Issuing CA of the Responder MUST be the same as the Issuing CA for the Certificates it provides responses for.

 | __Field__                      | __Description__ |
 | ---                            | ------          |